MENTOR ME CAREERS

 • Secondly, the whole sequence of selling what we bought first is generally more intuitive and easy to understand.

-• Finally, not using the FIFO principle could lead to obsolete and low-priced inventory, which could lead to high profits on paper.
+• Finally, not using the FIFO principle could lead to obsolete and low-priced inventory, which could lead to higher profits on paper.

 The FIFO method is allowed under all the popular accounting standards, including Ind As.